 Dereks points are well spoken.Although I can see some advantages, personally I've never used it, as I feel the cons (special "two-fers," lamps, and connectors) outweigh the benefits.
-But I work in places that bring in as many dimmers as are needed for each show.
-If I had a limited number of installed dimmers, I might consider it.
+But I work in places that bring in as many dimmers as are needed for each show. .

 Lower voltage = smaller filament = more of a point source = more LPW in an ERS.The most interesting thing to me is the fact that you get better luminous efficiency from lower voltage lamps.
 I don't know offhand why that is, but for the HPL575/115V you get 28.73 Lumens per watt, while the HPL550/77V gets 29.4 lumens per watt.
 I know that we had this discussion when I was in school, but I don't remember why it works out this way.